laurelherting/lmh-headspace/AWS/examTips.md

 * use push or pull method
   * push: use ELB to distribute workloads
     * ELB routes incoming application requests across multiple EC2 instances
-  * you can configure Network ELB with Static Elastic IP address
+  * configure Network ELB with Static Elastic IP address
   * pull: asynchronous, event-driven workloads
     * tasks need to be performed/data that needs to be processed
     * stored as messages